Sirin-Documentation/sirin-documentation.github.io/errors.md

 ```
 Users who setup Russian MSSQL and set default connection language Russian
 When you try to execute script to fill 12 record it will fail on 12th.
-Install English version of MSSQL
+Set your MSSQL Login `Default Language` to English
 ```

 ***